By dave | September 5, 2021

 In the above, the row and column upon which the item should appear in configured with onRowCol(row, col, columnsOnRow) and then the renderer is told to draw as an icon.
 Lastly, and very importantly we call apply().

-Overriding a single item’s palette or border
+Overriding a single item’s palette, border or font

 Let’s say we want an item to have a different palette, border, and justify differently: